DrewWham/PSU_Stat_380/Lectures/1. Loading Data/README.md

 `library(data.table)`

-This workshop will leverage functions from several packages, you can install and load all of them with the following command:
+This course will leverage functions from several packages, you can install and load all of them with the following command:

-`source("Workshop_Packages.R")`
+`source("course_packages.R")`

 ## Data Structures,Loading Data, Indexing & Functions